Arizona State Bulletin: Noah Beck, Gibson Homer, & Providence

 “It’s been huge,” senior defenseman Ty Murchison said. “(Gibson) is a stud in the net; Pav’s (senior goaltender Luke Pavicich) has done a great job, as well.
 He’s really just a rock back there.
 I think we all have a lot of confidence in him, and he has a lot of confidence in himself.”

-Homer is expected to kick off the weekend against the Tigers, but depending on how game one goes, Powers may opt to switch things up for game two.
+Homer is expected to kick off the weekend against the Friars, but depending on how game one goes, Powers may opt to switch things up for game two.
 The team has tons of faith in him, and rightfully so.
 Homer’s play could be one of the deciding factors in how well ASU does this season, especially in conference play.

 Sun Devils Face Familiar Foe in Ryan O’Reilly This Weekend at Providence